shadowspawn/forest-arborist/notes.md

  * git X == for --git git X ?
  * hg X == for --hg hg X ?
 * put clues into manifest for manual editing?
+* tidier if use '.' rather than '' for nested rootDirectory et al ?

 Known Issues
 * do we need support for Windows paths in sameParsedOriginDir, path.relative et al?